yeauh/wizarding-schools-network/README.md

 ### _wizarding school_

-- [✅] Write a route to serve up all wizarding schools **Write a `wizarding schools` model with the following information:**
+- [x] Write a route to serve up all wizarding schools **Write a `wizarding schools` model with the following information:**
-- [✅] name - not empty or null
+- [x] name - not empty or null
-- [✅] imageUrl - with a default value
+- [ ] imageUrl - with a default value
-- [✅] location - not empty or null
+- [x] location - not empty or null
-- [✅] description - extremely large text
+- [x] description - extremely large text

 ### _students_